-Interested in a challenging aerospace machinist career but don’t want the debt?
+Interested in an engaging aerospace machinist career but don’t want the debt?

 We offer a 15-week paid machinist training program.
-The New Machine Operator Class will cover a wide variety of topics preparing each student for the culture at Acutec Precision Aerospace Inc. as well as expectations.
-In addition, we will educate and train each student to become self-sufficient and independent workers capable of machining, inspecting and holding oneself accountable for the quality of product produced at their machine.
+The New Machine Operator Class will cover a wide variety of topics preparing each student for the culture and expectations of Acutec Precision Aerospace Inc. In addition, we will educate and train each student to become self-sufficient and independent workers capable of machining, inspecting and holding oneself accountable for the quality of product produced at their machine.

 - Step 1: Apply